kirththanakirththana175-cloud/User-registration-with-validation-/README.md

-# User-registration-with-validation-
-Perfect, Keerthana 🌸 — here’s a professional and easy-to-understand README.md for your User Registration with Validation project (frontend + backend + dashboard).

-You can put this file in your project root folder (user-registration/README.md).

----

 # 🧑‍💻 User Registration with Validation (Frontend + Backend)

 A full-stack web application that allows users to **register, log in, reset passwords, and access a personal dashboard** — built using **HTML, CSS, JavaScript, Node.js, Express, and MongoDB**.